-Given that the comparison point for the standards applying to Horizon power is the standards applying to Western Power under the Access Arrangement and, for the reasons outlined in section 5, the Technical Rules, it would be sensible to undertake future reviews after the Authority has approved a new Access Arrangement and Technical Rules41.
-This is subject to the period between
+Given that the comparison point for the standards applying to Horizon power is the standards applying to Western Power under the Access Arrangement and, for the reasons outlined in section 6, the Technical Rules, it would be sensible to undertake future reviews after the Authority has approved a new Access Arrangement and Technical Rules.
+Setting the dates for future reviews is implemented by the Minister for Energy publishing a notice in the Government Gazette, as required by section 39A(11) of the Act.
+The subsequent review is required by the Act to be within 5 years from the date of the current review.